bcgov/digital-policy/MGIP.md

 ## **6. Evaluation and Compliance**

 Ministries’ IM practices may be evaluated, audited or reviewed by the CRO, independent offices such as the Auditor General and others with designated authority.
-In addition to cooperating with external evaluators, auditors or reviewers:
+In addition to cooperating with external evaluators, auditors, or reviewers:

 6.1	Ministries must regularly evaluate their management of government information to help determine their IM maturity and compliance with applicable legislation, policies and standards.